Energy Efficient Design

-Our Dance Hall roof is sized in accord with the facility energy demands over the course of the year.
-While we will have the ability to generate all the electric power we need by renewable means, we will still be connected to the electricity grid via our local energy provider Pedernales Electric Cooperative.
-With the grid-tied system, any excess energy that we generate via our solar panels can be sent to the grid, while our connection to the grid allows us to pull electricity from it if we have generation shortfalls.
-In this way, our campus will be “zero net energy”, meaning the total amount of energy used by the buildings on an annual basis is roughly equal to the amount of renewable energy created on the site.
+Our great hall's roof is sized in accord with the facility energy demands over the course of the year.
+While we do have the ability to generate the electric power we need by renewable means, we are also still connected to the electricity grid via our local energy provider Pedernales Electric Cooperative.
+With our grid-tied system, any excess energy that we generate via our solar panels can be sent to the grid, while our connection to the grid allows us to pull electricity from it if we have generation shortfalls.
+In this way, our campus will be “net zero energy”, meaning the total amount of energy used by the buildings on an annual basis is roughly equal to the amount of renewable energy created on the site.

 Sustainable Landscaping - Permaculture

-We are committed to water conscious landscaping, and developing a native and flourishing ecosystem on our land.
-To help us achieve this aim, we are working with a permaculture team who are helping us create a healthy and thriving garden and landscape in balance with nature.
+Permaculture is defined as “the development of agricultural ecosystems intended to be sustainable and self-sufficient.”
+Here at The Cedars Ranch we are committed to water conscious landscaping and developing a native and flourishing ecosystem on our land.
+To help us achieve this aim, we worked with a permaculture team who helped us create a healthy and thriving garden and landscape in balance with nature.

 In order to maintain optimum soil moisture and biodiversity in this often arid landscape of the Texas Hill Country, berms and swales were constructed along designated contour lines on our land.
 Swales, essentially small ditches located along a slope, retain moisture on the land by capturing the run-off downslope.
 By planting fruit trees and native species on the berms (the raised part of the swale and berm system), we cultivate further soil richness and biodiversity.